VAndrJ/awesome-apple-bugs/README.md

 - [Crash](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/CrashNotificationCenterClosureSwift6/README.md) in Swift 6 language mode when using the closure-based version of the `UNUserNotificationCenter.requestAuthorization` function.
 - [Gesture issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/GestureIssueLongPressUpdatingNotCalled/README.md): `.updating` block is not called on `LongPressGesture`.
 - [Gesture issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/GestureIssueHighPriorityToListScrolling/README.md): when `DragGesture` is added as a `.highPriorityGesture` to a `List` or `ScrollView`, scrolling stops working.
+- [NavigationSplitView issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationSplitViewToolbarItemDisappearBackground/README.md): toolbar items disappear after the app goes to the background and then returns to the foreground.

 ### macOS